vpoupet/myriad/README.md

 #### Single Slides

 `section` elements with the `single` class are styled as slides with a single block of content.
-It is recommended to group the contents of the slide (other than the title) in a `div` element.

 #### Split Slides